Key Takeaways:

 #11 Circus Psychologist

-While being a circus psychologist seems like a very unusual and exotic profession, the reality is that it is fast becoming one of the top preferred psychology major jobs for many graduates.
+While being a circus psychologist may seem like an unusual and exotic profession, the reality is that it is fast becoming one of the top preferred psychology major jobs for many graduates.

-Leading circus companies like the Cirque du Soleil hire professionals like sports psychologists who can integrate performance psychology into their training programs.
+Leading circus companies, such as Cirque du Soleil, hire professionals like sports psychologists who can integrate performance psychology into their training programs.

 These professionals help performers overcome fear and stage fright, adjust to their new jobs, and recover from injuries and fatigue.
 In addition, they counsel artists and help them perform incredible feats at different shows around the world.